ipfs-inactive/ipfs-postmsg-proxy/README.md

     * default `window.removeEventListener`
 * `options.getMessageData` - a function that extracts data from the event object passed to a `message` event handler
     * default `(e) => e.data`
-* `options.pre` - an object whose values are functions to call prior to invoking functions on the exposed IPFS node.
-The pre-functions are passed arguments as they they would be passed to the exposed IPFS node and are expected to return an array of possibly altered arguments or a promise that resolves to the arguments array.
+* `options.pre` - an object or a function.
+If an object, it's values are functions to call prior to invoking functions on the exposed IPFS node.
+The pre-functions are passed arguments as they would be passed to the exposed IPFS node and are expected to return an array of possibly altered arguments or a promise that resolves to the arguments array.
 The keys for this object identify the function name on the IPFS node that this function should be run before. e.g.

     ```js
     createProxyServer(getIpfs, {